ironsheep/P2-vscode-extensions/TAB-SPECs.md

 ##### [TSE1] Selection is all white (and DOES span a tab-stop)</br>[TSE2] Selection starts in white, ends in non-white (and whitespace DOES span a tab-stop)

 - Spaces are then removed from the left of this cursor postion to move the text left to the prior tab stop.
-- The cursor ends up moving to this new tab-stop along with any text that was to the right of it.
+- The cursor ends up a tthe left edge of the text that was to the right of it.

 ##### [TSE3] Selection is all white (and DOES NOT span a tab-stop)</br>[TSE4] Selection starts in white, ends in non-white (and whitespace DOES NOT span a tab-stop)

 - If text is already at a tab-stop then nothing happens.
 Otherwise (if text was not at a tab-stop) then spaces are then inserted to the left of this new cursor postion to the next tab stop.
-- The cursor ends up moving to this new tab-stop along with any text that was to the right of it.
+- The cursor ends up a tthe left edge of the text that was to the right of it.

 #### [Group TSE5,6] ---  1st char of selection is NOT whitespace  ---